terrymorse58/github-to-beanstalk/README.md

 # github-to-beanstalk
 Deploy from GitHub to AWS Elastic Beanstalk - A Demo
 ---
 This is a demonstration of how to automatically deploy a sample Node.js app to AWS Elastic Beanstalk whenever a git branch is pushed to GitHub.
+It also demonstrates how to use the CloudFront CDN for its static image files.
 ## Required items

 ### AWS user credentials